Properties of the After Kernel: Results

 Figure~\ref{f:kernel_epochs_vs_swap_invariance_vgg} plots the invariance of the features associated with the after kernel to swapping the top left quadrant and the bottom right quadrant, for test images.
 Recall that this is averaged over 10000 test examples and 10 training runs.
 These swaps largely preserve local statistics, so the reduction seen in Figure~\ref{f:kernel_epochs_vs_swap_invariance_vgg} in the insensitivity to these swaps is an indication that the kernel depends more on global properties of the image.

 Figure~\ref{f:kernel_epochs_vs_swap_invariance_mlp} is the analogous plot for fully connected networks on the MNIST 3-vs-8 problem.
 The decreasing trend in swap-invariance with the number of rounds of training is consistent with the results for the VGG networks.
 However, the swap-invariance at initialization is less, and is the least ever seen.
+This could be because, for fully connected networks at initialization, many of the features are nonsense, informally, computing a function that is a locality sensitive hash of the input image.
+A non-local perturbation of the image then produces unrelated features.
+Overall, the curves are consistent with the possibility that, in fully connected networks, local features are learned first, then global features.

 Figure~\ref{f:kernel_epochs_vs_swap_invariance_cifar10} is the analogous plot for the VGG-like network on the CIFAR10 cats-vs-dogs problem.
 The swap-invariance decreases substantially, showing that the kernel depends more on global properties of the image.
 The effect may be greatest with the CIFAR10 because global information is needed to a greater extent to differentiate between the classes.